 West Hall, long known as the symbol of Valdosta State University, has undergone renovation and expansion.
 It now houses the administrative offices of the President and the Vice President for Academic Affairs.
-The Departments of English, Political Science, Modern and Classical Languages, and the Women's Studies Program are located in West Hall.
+The Departments of English, Political Science, Modern and Classical Languages.
 In addition, this building houses the Master's of Public Administration Program, the Foreign Language/International Culture Center, the language laboratory, an electronic classroom, and the Campus Writing Center.